spfave/coursework_gwu/14_wk_mvc/README.md

 ## **Day 40 - May 11**
 Topics
-- HTML Templates with Handlebars.js
+- HTML templates with handlebars.js
 - Handlebar expression for data injection
 - Handlebar helpers: if, each, etc.
 - Data serialization